Post-classical history: Silk Road

 Nevertheless, after the 15th century, the Silk Road disappeared from regular use.
 This was primarily a result from the growing sea travel pioneered by Europeans, which allowed the trade of goods by sailing around the southern tip of Africa and into the Indian Ocean.

 The route was vulnerable to spreading plague.
-The Plague of Justinian originated in East Asia and had a major outbreak in Europe in 542 causing the deaths of a quarter of the Mediterranean's population.
-Trade between Europe, Africa and Asia along the route was at least partially responsible for spreading the plague.
+The Plague of Justinian originated in East Africa and had a major outbreak in Europe in 542 causing the deaths of a quarter of the Mediterranean's population.
+Trade between Europe, Africa, and Asia along the route was at least partially responsible for spreading the plague.
 Eight centuries later, the Silk Road trade played a role in spreading the infamous Black Death.
 The disease, spread by rats, was carried by merchant ships sailing across the Mediterranean that brought the plague back to Sicily, causing an epidemic in 1347.

 Plague and disease

 In the Eurasian world, disease was an inescapable part of daily life.
 Europe in particular suffered minor outbreaks of disease every decade during the period.
 Using both land and sea routes, devastating pandemics could spread far beyond their initial focal point.
 Tracking the origin of massive bubonic plagues and their potential spread between Eastern and Western Eurasia has been academically contentious.
 Besides bubonic plague, other diseases including smallpox also spread across cultural regions.